JCalMcBride/MarketHandler/docs/Setting up environment.md

 After this, environment will be set up.
 If you run main.py with the ```-b``` parameter, it will set up the tables.

-If you wish to populate the database with statistic data, run main.py with the ```-f PREMADE -d NEW``` parameters.
+If you wish to populate the database with statistic data, run main.py with the ```-f RELICSRUN -d NEW``` parameters.